geksogen/GPU_Cloud_K8s/README.md

-# Use GPU for Docker runtime
+# Use GPU for k8s runtime

 ### Resource
 * Ubuntu v24.04